md2conf/md2conf/docs/decisions/001_start_this_project.md

 Start this project.

-Reasons why not to contribure to existing projects:
+Reasons why not to contribute to existing projects:

 * The main problem with `bsorrentino/maven-confluence-plugin` that it has very complicated and hard-maintainable code.
 It hard to add new functionality.
 * The main problem with `confluence-publisher` that it doesn't support markdown and it's not modularized properly.
 Hard to add own extension.